 We believe that a deep understanding of a company's business model and the way it is managed are essential.
-In normal circumstances, we visit our investee companies on a regular basis, although this has not been possible during the pandemic.
-We are looking forward to these visits resuming as they have started to do.
-Nonetheless, company access during the pandemic has been excellent: you get a different perspective talking to a CEO while they sit at home rather than in the more formal setting of a board room.
+In normal circumstances, we visit our investee companies on a regular basis, although this was not possible during the pandemic.
+Thankfully, these visits have now resumed and the team is busy.